acme-cp4d-poc/getting-started-with-cp4d/README.md

 From "Choose project options", ensure the checkbox of "Integrate this project with Git" is checked

-Note: Assumme there is empty github repo has been created.
+Note: Assume there is empty github repo has been created.
 If not, please review this link to create a Git repo with ssh enable

 ![Project](images/cp4d-new-project4.png)